-On Friday, December 15 and Saturday, December 16, the Public Entity Saba's reforestation project hosted its first mango tree grafting class as part of the local food production component of the project.
-The goal of this class was to inspire and empower island residents to start producing their own food by providing them with the knowledge and know-how needed to do so using fruit trees.
+Friday, December 15 and day, December 16, the Public Saba's reforestation project The goal of this class wa spire and empower island nts to start producing their own food by providing them with the knowledge and know-how needed to do so using fruit trees.

 The class was led by Dr. Kenneth Banks of the Trees That Feed Foundation in the US and Barney Gibbs of Future Centre Trust in Barbados.
-A total of 9 participants took part in the

-This TTFF educational activity book was distributed by Walker's Reserve in Barbados.
+A total of 9 participants took part in the This TTFF educational activity book was distributed by Walker's Reserve in Barbados.